 - A Letter from the North Pole: The Gift of PFAS Removal (article)

-- PFAS thermal desorption evaluation (peer-reviewed article published in Remediation Journal)
+- PFAS thermal treatment evaluation (peer-reviewed article published in Remediation Journal)

 - FlexHeater® service achieves 99% reduction of PFAS in soil (article)